-Manchester United look set to end a fourth Premier League season in a row without winning the Premier League title.
-For those fans below the age of 30, this will be the longest barren spell without a league triumph in their lifetime.
-Therefore it seems inconceivable to imagine a Manchester United who once went two and a half decades without securing the ultimate prize in English football.
-Yet during the early-1990s, that was the reality facing those at Old Trafford.
+For fans below the age of 30, it’s perhaps unthinkable that Manchester United would go five years without winning the title.
+Therefore it must seem inconceivable to imagine a Manchester United who once went two and a half decades without securing the ultimate prize in English football.
+Yet during the early 1990s, that was the reality facing those at Old Trafford.

 Between the years 1968 and 1993, United fans watched eight sides win the First Division title.
 Try as they might, five men could not recreate the glory days akin to those in Sir Matt Busby’s era, and supporters in the Stretford End watched as their great rivals Liverpool won 11 league titles without a response from United.